mauriciosoares/core.js/README.md

    * name optional, String or Symbol that becomes *moduleInstanceId*
    * data optional, will be passed as second argument to the start function of the module
    * worker optional, if true the module will be inside a worker see 4.1.0 limitations
+   * workerReady, mark as true if the url has code prepared with storeWorkerCodeFromIIFEFile or prepareWorkerCode

 returns a promise that resolves with *moduleInstanceId* that can later be used to stop the module